Samsung Galaxy S10 Could Have Nearly Nonexistent Bezels, New Leak Suggests

 A new video posted by a regular mobile device leaker suggests that the Samsung Galaxy S10 might come with extremely slim, barely existent bezels.

-A report from TechRadar cited a post from the Ice Universe Twitter account, which provided on Thursday a sneak-peek at a screen protector purportedly designed for next year’s Galaxy S10 flagship.
+A report from TechRadar cited a post from the Ice Universe Twitter account, which provided on Thursday a sneak peek at a screen protector purportedly designed for next year’s Galaxy S10 flagship.
 The video shows that the bezels are still visible, but as TechRadar described it, the design feature is “almost non-existent” despite the Galaxy S10’s rumored notch-less design.

 Separately, Ice Universe also took to the Chinese social networking site Weibo to post photos of the supposed Samsung Galaxy S10 screen protector.
 According to TechRadar, another user similarly shared images of the accessory, again showing off what could be an almost bezel-free design for the Galaxy S10.